mdangschat/ctc-asr/testruns.md

 ## Testruns
-Listing of testruns and results.
+Listing of test runs and results.

 ### COSY (Reduced Dataset)